 nvim Command Not Found After Tarball or Source Install

-If your terminal cannot find the nvim command after tarball or source installation, verify your PATH includes the installation directory.
-Check the current PATH:
+If your terminal cannot find nvim after tarball or source installation, first confirm the error and then check whether your shell PATH contains the Neovim binary directory.

 source ~/.bashrc